Policy 1.1: Graduate Degree Requirements – UW Graduate School Skip to content

 1.1.4.3 Dissertation

-Requirements must include preparation of and acceptance by the Dean of the Graduate School of a dissertation that is a significant contribution to knowledge and clearly indicates training in research.
+• Requirements must include preparation of and acceptance by the Dean of the Graduate School of a dissertation that is a significant contribution to knowledge and clearly demonstrates research training.

-The student must satisfactorily complete a minimum of 27 credits of dissertation (800) over a period of at least three quarters, with at least one quarter occurring after the general examination.
+• The student must satisfactorily complete a minimum of 27 credits of dissertation (800, per Policy 4.2) over a period of at least three quarters, with at least one quarter occurring after the general examination.

 1.1.4.4 Final Examination

-The student must pass a final examination usually devoted to the dissertation and the field with which it is concerned.
+The student must pass a final examination usually focused on the dissertation and the field with which it is concerned.

 • When the reading committee has read a draft of the entire dissertation and the members of the doctoral supervisory committee agree that the Candidate is prepared to take the Final Examination, all members of the doctoral supervisory committee must give the student approval to schedule the Final Examination.